FaustoRosado/treasury-yield-rate/README.md

 10-2 Year Treasury Yield Spread is at 1.49%, compared to 1.49% the previous market day and 0.44% last year.
 This is higher than the long term average of 0.93%.

-Using data scraped from [United States Treasury Yield Rates](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield')
+Using data scraped from [United States Treasury.](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield')

 ![10-2 Yield Curve April 2021](charts\10_2-yield-curve-05-03-21-012146.png)